berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 __IF YOU MAKE A TYPO HERE - YOU CAN MESS UP YOUR SYSTEM!__

 If you accidentally use `>` instead of `>>` - your host file will be overwritten!
-This will require manually fixing this file, so don't let it happen!
+This will require a manual fix - don't let it happen.

 Add the IP address to your hosts file: